< Back

 The roll-rate method is often referred to as “migration analysis”.
 Roll rates are determined by predicting credit losses by segmentation (for example, by delinquency or risk rating) of a portfolio of financial assets.
 An assessment of the roll rate is made (the percentage of balances of the number of accounts which move from one delinquency stage to the next).
 Once a roll rate is determined for each segment, it is applied to the balance in each category to estimate the amount that will migrate to the next category.
 The total migrations across all categories are aggregated to determine the estimate of credit losses.

-Probability of Default Methodology
+Probability of default methodology

 Under the probability of default approach, expected credit losses are measured by multiplying the exposure at default by the probability of default by the loss given default.
 Exposure at default is the total value exposed to when a loan defaults.
 The probability of default is the likelihood that someone will default or not pay on time over a given time horizon.
 The loss given default is the loss that will be incurred if there is a default.
 A discount factor is applied to discount the future to today.